mila-iqia/mila-docs/docs/Userguide_HPO.rst

 Orion saves all the results of its optimization process in a database, by default it is using a local database on a shared filesystem named ``pickleddb``.
 You will need to specify its location and the name of your experiment.
-Optionally you can configure workers which will run on parallel to maximize resource usage.
+Optionally you can configure workers which will run in parallel to maximize resource usage.

 .. code-block:: bash